frequently asked questions

 Will swim and water polo teams practice and compete at the center?

-Yes, both school teams and community clubs will be able to practice and compete at the high school aquatic center.
+Yes, both school teams and community clubs practice and compete at the high school aquatic center.

 Will elementary and middle school students use the center during the school day?